CyCognito raises $30 million for a bot network that probes potential attack vectors

 CyCognito says it mapped the attack surface for a global publishing conglomerate with 900 subsidiaries, discovering roughly 3 times the number of previously identified assets.
 The majority, or about 80%, were both unknown and unmanaged.
 Separately, CyCognito claims it recently discovered a cross-site scripting vulnerability on the web admin interface of certain Cisco enterprise-class routers.
 The exploit gave attackers a path to take control of an admin web configuration utility and perform actions like viewing and modifying sensitive information, controlling the router, and gaining access to other systems.

 “The IT systems that organizations use to shift business online and enable remote workforces — cloud and software-as-a-service environments, VPNs, and third-party services — are among the most attractive to attackers, who target security blind spots,” cofounder and CEO Rob Gurzeev told VentureBeat via email.
-“Legacy security solutions leave these business-critical systems at-risk, but our ‘path of least resistance’ approach is gaining traction with Global 2000 customers and attracting top-tier investors because it is a missing cornerstone in cybersecurity.
-Our platform increases the effectiveness of over-worked, under-staffed security teams and, by preventing exposed assets from becoming conduits for a breach, increases business resilience.”
+“Legacy security solutions leave these business-critical systems at risk, but our ‘path of least resistance’ approach is gaining traction with Global 2000 customers and attracting top-tier investors because it is a missing cornerstone in cybersecurity.
+Our platform increases the effectiveness of overworked, under-staffed security teams and, by preventing exposed assets from becoming conduits for a breach, increases business resilience.”

 Accel led the series B round in Palo Alto-based CyCognito, with participation from existing investors, including Microsoft chair John Thompson.
-The company says it has 75 employees today, and that it plans to grow that number to 85 to 90 by the end of the year.
+The company says it has 75 employees today and plans to expand to 85-90 by the end of the year.

 Competition in the cybersecurity segment is fiercer than ever.
 Players include Dtex, Cynet, IntSights, TrapX Security, CybelAngel, and Deep Instinct, all of which take an algorithmic approach to threat detection.
 That’s not to mention San Francisco-based ZecOps, which recently nabbed $10.2 million for tech that automates analysis and response to cyberattacks.
 Then there’s Trinity Cyber, whose threat-combating suite combines detection with “adversary inference,” and Huntress, which brought in $18 million to detect and remediate cyberthreats.
 Not be outdone, Lacework protects cloud environments from data breaches.